809.01 Examining Applications for Marks Comprising Non-English Wording that Do Not Include an Accurate Translation or Transliteration

 The examining attorney may obtain the meaning of non-English wording through sources such as foreign language dictionaries and search engines.
 The examining attorney may also consult the Trademark Librarian or the Translations Branch, as appropriate.

 If research by the examining attorney, the Trademark Library, and/or the Translations Branch indicates that the term has no meaning or no clear and exact equivalent in a foreign language, although no inquiry regarding the meaning in a foreign language is necessary, the examining attorney has the discretion under 37 C.F.R. §2.61(b) to make such an inquiry.
-If no inquiry is made, the examining attorney must enter a Note to the File in the record indicating that the term has no meaning in a foreign language.
+If no inquiry is made, the examining attorney must enter a Note to the File in the record indicating that the term was checked for a translation.
 In such cases, a statement regarding meaning must not be entered for printing in the Official Gazette.
 See TMEP §809.01(a) regarding when an inquiry is made.

 If the translation is provided or supplemented after the examining attorney has conducted a search for conflicting marks, the examining attorney must conduct a new search of the transliterated terms and/or the English translation(s) for the terms, as applicable.